-- Create Physical Resource: Create a back-end resource (E.g Adabas file), physically, based on the SOA Gateway Definitions. - Delete Physical Resource: Physically delete a back-end resource described by the web service.
+- Create Physical Resource: Create a back-end resource (E.g Adabas file/MySQL Table/etc), physically, based on the Portus service. - Delete Physical Resource: Physically delete a back-end resource described by the web service.

 Rename Service

 - Select "Rename Service" from the context menu - This will bring up a dialog and allow you to choose a new name for the service.
 By default the original service name will be appended with the string "Rename".